 This means that the diamonds mined, for example, in Zimbabwe which is notorious for killing, raping and maiming hundreds of artisanal miners are considered “conflict-free” under the KPCS.
 This is because, despite being mined under horrific conditions, they did not fund war.
 So even though a child may have been killed to mine a diamond, it is marketed to consumers as a “conflict-free” diamond simply because it didn’t directly fund a war.

 This is not ok with me and that is why laboratory-grown diamonds are truly the only eco-conscious, conflict free and affordable option for consumers concerned about the origin of their diamonds.

-9. You say LGD are better than anything we will ever get out of the earth, can you explain more about this?
+How are Lab Grown Diamonds better than anything we will get out of the earth?

 There are many reasons why I believe lab grown diamonds are superior to those mined from the earth.
 Besides the fact that they cost up to 40% less than earth mined diamonds, they are the only diamonds guaranteed to be conflict-free.
 Laboratory grown diamonds are more rare and beautiful than 98% of diamonds on the market.
 Only 2% of diamonds mined from f the earth will ever reach the same level of perfection as every single lab grown diamond at MiaDonna.
 Most people think of the 4 c’s when purchasing diamonds.
 However, there are also types of diamonds, Type l, and Type ll.
 Type l diamonds are very common and what you will find at most diamond stores.
 Type ll diamonds are extremely rare, expensive and only reserved for royalty or celebrities because they have an extremely pure form of carbon making them harder and brighter than common Type l diamonds.
 Every single lab grown diamond at MiaDonna is a Type ll diamond and saves you up to 40% less.

 Where can I learn more about conflict diamonds?